lakejs/lake-docs/examples/feature-rich.md

 title: Feature-rich editor
 ---

 This example shows most of the available features.
-For more information on customizing the toolbar, see the [toolbar config](/reference/toolbar-config.md).
+For more information on customizing the toolbar, see the [Toolbar config](/reference/toolbar-config.md) page.

 <script setup>
 import { data } from '../assets/values/default-value.data.js';